FC Barcelona: Stadium

 One of the Camp Nou stands displays Barcelona's motto, "Més que un club", meaning 'More than a club'.

 In 1980, when the stadium was in need of redesign to meet UEFA criteria, the club raised money by offering supporters the opportunity to inscribe their name on the bricks for a small fee.
 The idea was popular with supporters, and thousands of people paid the fee.
 Later this became the centre of controversy when media in Madrid picked up reports that one of the stones was inscribed with the name of long-time Real Madrid chairman and Franco supporter Santiago Bernabéu.
-In preparation for the 1992 Summer Olympics two tiers of seating were installed above the previous roofline.
-It has a current capacity of 99,354 making it the largest stadium in Europe.
+In preparation for the 1992 Summer Olympics, two tiers of seating were installed above the previous roofline.
+It has a current capacity of 99,354 - making it the largest stadium in Europe.

-In December 2021, a record 88% of the club members voted in favor of the Espai Barça project to revamp the club's sporting facilities, being the first online referendum in FC Barcelona history.
-Originally projected to have been completed in 2021, renovation work on Camp Nou began on 1 June 2023 and it is now aimed to finish by the end of 2026, with an estimated €1.5 billion net funding.
-During the renovation period, Barcelona will move for the entire 2023–24 season to Estadi Olímpic Lluís Companys in Montjuïc, expecting to return in November 2024, with the stadium still under construction.
+In December 2021, a record 88% of the club members voted in favor of the Espai Barça project to revamp the club's sporting facilities, being the first online referendum in Barcelona history.
+Originally projected to have been completed in 2021, renovation work on the Camp Nou began on 1 June 2023 and it is now aimed to finish by 2027, with an estimated €1.5 billion net funding.
+During the renovation period, Barcelona moved for 2 seasons to the Estadi Olímpic Lluís Companys in Montjuïc.
+Since November 2025, with the stadium still under construction, the first team plays again in Camp Nou, although not at full seat capacity.

 There are also other facilities, which include: